 Overconsumption (Overism) and pursuit of a simpler, happier life

-There was a PBS series back in the 1990s called Affluenza.
-The program called attention to an epidemic plaguing Americans: overconsumption, excessive buying, and the resulting stress and anxiety of environmental decay (let’s call this overism for short).
+Does anyone remember the PBS special Affluenza?
+The series brought our attention to an epidemic plaguing Americans: overconsumption, excessive buying, and the resulting stress and anxiety of environmental decay (I call this overism for short).
 If you need a refresher (and a good chuckle), watch this one-minute video Escape from Affluenza.

 Escape from Affluenza recommended 100 ways to simplify your life by reducing waste and clutter, saving money, conserving home energy, and many others you may have tried in the last 10 years.
 There was even a crash course called: 10 steps to a simpler life.
 I ignored the one about choosing not to have children (too late and I wouldn’t trade them in for anything) and focused on these: